Black Soil In India

 3. Moisture Retention

-It is extremely clayey and thus its moisture holding potential is outstanding.
-This is very appropriate in crops which are cultivated in arid areas.
+It is extremely clayey and thus its moisture-holding potential is outstanding.
+This is very appropriate in crops that are cultivated in arid areas.

 4. Cracking under Dry Season